 Finally don’t forget the French eat early, especially at lunchtime.
 We have seen people turned away for lunch at 1.30!

 Les Trois Petits Cochons - No visit to Mimarmel would be complete without a trip to the “Three Pigs”.
-The Pigs only serves food at lunchtime and it is very popular with the locals.
+The Pigs serves food at lunchtime and a few evenings and it is very popular with the locals.
 There is a set menu with usually about four choices for each of three courses.
-At €14.00 including a ¼l of wine per person it really does represent excellent value.
+At €14.00 including a ¼l of wine per person (weekday lunchtimes) it really does represent excellent value.
 French owned and run.

 L’Oncle Jules – More of a wine bar than a restaurant but they do serve excellent tapas.
-Only open Thursday, Friday and Saturday evenings and can get very busy.
+Limited opening hours (check Facebook) and can get very busy.

 L’Es Pratx – This is first and foremost a wedding venue but if they have any ‘free’ evenings during the summer they will usually be open for dinner and they often have some live music.